valyala/fasttemplate/README.md

 fasttemplate
 ============

-Simple and fast template library for Go.
+Simple and fast template engine for Go.

 Fasttemplate peforms only a single task - it substitutes template placeholders with user-defined values.
 At high speed :)